earthcubearchitecture-project418/p418Docs/publishing.md

 2. It will take valid JSON-LD with external references to other vocabularies and complain they are errors.
 They are not errors, just terms and properties the tester does not know about.
 I've talked with Google and they have assured me this does not affect the parsing and use of the data by Google.
-3. The tools doesn't see pending terms, only those in the active release (last I noticed)
+3. The tools doesn't see pending terms, only those in the active release (last I checked anyway)

 #### Sitemap
 The guidance is to create sitemaps that contain links to your data sets.
 These sitemaps should